 So why should you state the objectives of the information you are going to deliver to your audience?

-There are a few benefits of doing this.
+There are a few benefits to doing this.